-To add an adaptation, navigate to Routing $\rightarrow$ Adaptation in the left navigation pane and click on New button in the right pane (not shown).
+An adaptation to remove MIME multipart in INVITE message sent from the CS1000 will be created.
+This adaptation will be applied to SIP INVITES sent to the Avaya SBCE in next section.
+Navigate to Routing $\rightarrow$ Adaptation in the left navigation pane and click on the New button in the right pane (not shown).